waxxio/waxx/README.md

 # Waxx - Web Application X(x)

-**NOTICE: This is the first public release of Waxx and the APIs may change.
-Do not build large production apps with it yet!**

-**NOTICE: Waxx does not run on Windows yet.
-Working on it.
-Stay tuned.**

-The Waxx Framerwork is a high perfomance, functional-inspired (but not truly functional), web application development environment written in Ruby and inspired by Go and Haskel.
+The Waxx Framework is a high perfomance, functional-inspired (but not truly functional), web application development environment written in Ruby and inspired by Go and Haskel.

 ## Goals